Mujeeb4/pydos/README.md

 ## Safety & Ethics

-⚠️ **Important**: This tool is for educational purposes and authorized security testing only.
+**Important**: This tool is for educational purposes and authorized security testing only.
 - Only test on networks you own or have explicit permission to test
 - Never use attack simulation tools on production systems
 - Follow responsible disclosure practices
 - Comply with all applicable laws and regulations

-## License

-Educational Project - Please use responsibly

 ## Support